 Conclusion

-In this tutorial we showed you how the Google Sheets Moving Average works and two ways to calculate it.
+In this tutorial, I showed how the Google Sheets Moving Average works and two ways to calculate it.
 The first method is helpful if you want to observe the trends in prices of one or more assets, while the second method can be used when you want to compare SMAs for multiple assets.